46th International Symposium on Forecasting | Montreal, Canada

 Workshop 1: Forecasting with Temporal Hierarchies

-Instructor: Nikolaos Kourentzes, University of Skövde
+Instructor: Nikolaos Kourentzes, Head of Research at Indicio Technologies

 9am – 12pm